pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

     * Docker Hub has the form `repository: "my-dockerhub-user"`.
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
-- `METADATA-STORE-URL-ON-VIEW-CLUSTER` references the URL of the Supply Chain Security Tools (SCST) - Store deployed on the View cluster.
-For more information, see SCST - Store's [Ingress and multicluster support](../../scst-store/ingress-multicluster.html#scst-scan-install) for additional details.
+- `METADATA-STORE-URL-ON-VIEW-CLUSTER` is the URL of the Supply Chain Security Tools (SCST) - Store deployed on the View cluster.
+For more information, see SCST - Store's [Ingress and multicluster support](../../scst-store/ingress-multicluster.html#scst-scan-install).
 - `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.
 This is the namespace where the scanning feature runs.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the Secret that contains the